release-engineering/redhat-repository-validator/README.md

                                            default remote repository is only maven central -vr,--validated-repository <dir>   validate given repository,
                                            default value is `workspace/validated-repository`
+        -r,--report <file>                 write generated report into this file, default location for reports is in `workspace/report.txt`
     Example:
         to run against a given validated repository directory, use:
         $ wolf-validator -vr ~/myrepository